Depression Counselling SG

 What Do Therapists Do During Depression Counselling?

-In the following sessions, your Therapist may inform and psycho-educate you about their therapeutic approaches.
+In the following sessions, your Therapist may inform you about their therapeutic approaches.
 You can share your feedback and thoughts about anything related to therapy during this stage.

 Be assured that if something does not work well for you, your Therapist will modify and adjust the chosen methods based on the feedback.